Ad Astra (film): Casting

+Filming

-Principal photography on the film began in mid-August 2017 in Santa Clarita, California, lasting 60 days.
-Following poor initial test screenings, reshoots were conducted (although Pitt was unavailable), increasing the production budget from $80 million to over $100 million.
+Principal photography on the film began on August 10, 2017 in Santa Clarita, California, lasting 60 days.
+After initial post-production work, test screenings were held on May 30 and July 18, 2018; following poor reception, reshoots were conducted (although Pitt was unavailable), increasing the production budget from $80 million to over $100 million.
+The character of Eve, originally named Liv (the name being changed to avoid confusion with her actress, Liv Tyler), was added as a love interest, and new scenes were added to the film; the according reshoots began on March 15, 2019, and lasted for seven days.
 Charlie Kaufman provided an uncredited rewrite of the voice-over dialogue in the film.
 Gray did not have control over the film's final cut, which he told The Hollywood Reporter was "as painful a thing as I have experienced outside the death of a loved one."

 The visual effects were by Moving Picture Company, Method Studios, Mr. X, Weta Digital, Brainstorm Digital, and Capital T, and supervised by Allen Maris, Christopher Downs, Guillaume Rocheron, Ryan Tudhope, Aidan Fraser, Olaf Wendt, Anders Langlands, Eran Dinur, Jamie Hallett, and Territory Studio.
 Max Richter composed the film's score and recorded it at AIR Studios in London.
 Additionally, Lorne Balfe was asked to write additional music for the score.
-The orchestra and choir was then recorded at Synchron Stage Vienna.
+The orchestra and choir were then recorded at Synchron Stage Vienna.
 James Gray consulted with experimental film scholars Gregory Zinman and Leo Goldsmith for inspiration on the visuals.

+The film's post-production was completed c.
+August 7, 2019, when Pitt recorded the rewritten voice-over dialogue.